Labour Will Increase Immigration Controls Post-Brexit

-"The referendum result was largely a result of concerns about immigration and we have to listen to that," said Keir Starmer, as he confirmed Labour would end freedom of movement provisions, which currently enable EU citizens to live and work freely in almost any other member state.
+"The referendum result was largely a result of concerns about immigration and we have to listen to that," said Keir Starmer as he confirmed Labour would end the country's adherence to freedom of movement provisions that enable EU citizens to live and work freely in almost any other member state.

 "Freedom of movement will have to end as we leave the EU.
 We negotiate on the understanding that the rules of immigration will have to change."